jmaxsfu/popjournal-old/pages/99.about/colophon/static.md

 The *Pop!* website uses the [Grav](https://getgrav.org) flat-file CMS, hosted at the fabulous [Reclaim Hosting](https://reclaimhosting.com).
 Grav makes websites out of markdown content and twig templates; an entire Grav site is just a collection of text files, which makes development, migration, and backup really easily.  *Pop!* makes use of Grav plugs: [Img Captions](https://github.com/olevik/grav-plugin-imgcaptions), [Bigfoot](https://github.com/CPPL/grav-bigfootjs), and [Breadcrumbs](https://github.com/getgrav/grav-plugin-breadcrumbs/blob/master/README.md).
 Thanks to their authors!

 As each issue is finalized, we push the local development version of the site up to [Github](https://github.com/jmaxsfu/popjournal).
-The Pop! website is sync'ed with the Github repository via Paul Hibbits' GitSync plugin for Grav.
+The Pop! website is sync'ed with the Github repository via [Trilby Media's](https://trilby.media/) GitSync plugin for Grav.

 ## *Pop!* is very appreciative of the support of: